-The Partnership's primary capital resource is net cash provided by operating activities, which totaled \$6.1 million for 2007.
-The Partnership's 2007 net cash provided by operating activities decreased \$4.0 million, or 40 percent, from a year ago as a result of lower production and gas prices.
-Net cash provided by operating activities in 2006 declined 18 percent from 2005 on lower oil and gas volumes.
+The Partnership's primary capital resource is net cash provided by operating activities, which totaled \$6.4 million for 2008.
+The Partnership's 2008 net cash provided by operating activities increased \$0.3 million, or five percent, from a year ago as a result of higher oil and gas prices.
+Net cash provided by operating activities in 2007 of \$6.1 million declined 40 percent from 2006 on lower oil and gas volumes.

 The Partnership's future financial condition, results of operations and cash from operating activities will largely depend upon prices received for its oil and natural gas production.
 A substantial portion of the Partnership's production is sold under market-sensitive contracts.
 Prices for oil and natural gas are subject to fluctuations in response to changes in supply, market uncertainty and a variety of factors beyond the Partnership's control.
 These factors include worldwide political instability (especially in the Middle East), the foreign supply of oil and natural gas, the price of foreign imports, the level of consumer demand, and the price and availability of alternative fuels.
-With natural gas accounting for 63 percent of the Partnership's 2007 production, on an energy equivalent basis, the Partnership is affected more by fluctuations in natural gas prices than in oil prices.